unmojang/drasl/README.md

 See [doc/configuration.md](doc/configuration.md) for documentation of the configuration options and [doc/recipes.md](doc/recipes.md) for common configuration patterns.

+### Usage

+See [doc/usage.md](doc/usage.md) for post-installation instructions and guidance on setting up Minecraft clients and servers.

 ## API

 Drasl implements the Mojang API, documented here on [wiki.vg](https://wiki.vg):